diegopacheco/diegopacheco-architecture-library/src/epilogue/HOW_I_WROTE_THE_BOOK.md

 - My glossary is on a GLOSSARY.md
 - Make sure my glossary is up to date

-## Task 2 - # Create or Update my Referenses
+## Task 2 - # Create or Update my References
-- My refenreces are in REFERENCES.md
+- My references are in REFERENCES.md
 - Make sure my external references/links are up to date

 ## Task 3 - # Create or update my book index